SEN Teacher - ECT welcome to apply

 Provide tailored 1:1 support to pupils with SEMH, ASC, ADHD and SLD

-Assist teachers in delivering inclusive, engaging lessons
+Support teachers in delivering engaging and inclusive lessons

-Support pupils’ emotional wellbeing, independence and positive behaviour
+Promote emotional wellbeing, independence and positive behaviour

 Person Specification: